Sanamanel/Forum/README.md

 In order to make it Dynamic, we have created a database.

-## what did we do?
+## What did we do?

-* Create a data base with four table :
+* Create a data base with five table :
   * Users
   * User_rate
   * Board